gshanemiller/congestion/README.md

 | additive increase  | gradient based +/-   | multiplicative
 | to new rate        | change to new rate   | decrease in new rate
 ```

+When RTTs are in `[minModelRtt, maxModelRtt]` individual sender rates are computed through the derivative `dq(t)/t`.
+If the `RTT<minModelRtt` the new rate is just the old rate plus an additive factor.
+Finally, if `RTT>maxModelRtt` the rate is decreased through a multiplicative factor.